 Natural features of wood

-Sometimes the wood has voids or bark inclusions which can add to the visual appeal of the finished form. the features can also make the job a little more difficult but the final result is worth the effort!
-Some of the wood vases are also textured and / or coloured to add interesting effects which are intended to enhance the wood.
+Paul likes to look out special pieces of wood with character and figure, such as burrs or other choice pieces.
+Most of these pieces are from native British species.
+Occasionally Paul uses imported timber from a reputable supplier.
+Sometimes the wood has voids or bark inclusions which can add to the visual appeal of the finished form. features such as these can also make the job a little more difficult but the final result is worth the effort!
+Paul likes to texture and / or colour some of the wooden vases to add interesting enhancements the wood.

-If you see something you like, check the woodturning shop page or enquire for prices and availability.
+If you see something you like, check the woodturning store page or enquire for prices and availability.

 Decorative or functional?

-Most of the turned wooden vases are intended to be decorative either on their own or with dried flowers etc. The wooden vases described as bud vases have a tube inserted in the centre that will hold water so fresh flowers can be held if desired.
+Most of the turned wooden vases and hollow forms are intended to be decorative either on their own or with dried flowers etc. The wooden vases described as bud vases have a tube inserted in the centre that will hold water so fresh flowers can be held if desired.

 Each wooden vase is unique and they make ideal gifts for a memorable occasion.
 Each one has it’s own character and grain patterns.
 Wooden vases are also very tactile, people just love to pick them up and feel the grain of the wood.